global-asp/lida-source/en/0027_standing-out-for-the-right-reason.md

 # Standing out for the right reason

 ##
-Edson was born in Angola, right after the country became independent.
+Edson was born in Angola, just after the country became independent.
 He was a very tall boy.
 Because of his height he stood out.
-The people who were giving weapons to children to fight as soldiers in the civil war, wanted boys like him.
+The people who were giving weapons to children to fight as soldiers in the civil war wanted boys like him.

 ##
-His mother was afraid of losing him, so she decided to send him to live in Portugal with an aunt.
-There he would be safe, she thought.
+His mother was afraid they would take him, so she decided to send him to live in Portugal with an aunt.
+She thought he would be safe there.

 ##
-The early days were very difficult because Edson missed the warm weather, the traditional food, and most of all his mother's hugs and kisses.
+It was very difficult to begin with, as Edson missed the warm weather, the traditional food and, most of all, his mother's hugs and kisses.

 ##
-He did not speak Portuguese well, and it was very hard to follow the classes and the conversations of his classmates.
+He did not speak Portuguese well and found it very hard to follow his classes and the conversations of his classmates.
 He wondered if it was a good idea to come to Portugal after all.

 ##
-One day a teacher noticed how good he was at playing basketball.
+One day a teacher noticed how good he was at basketball.
 He joined a basketball team and was very successful.
 He became popular at school and made friends.
-He was also more confident.
+He also became more confident.

 ##
-Now, as an adult, Edson trains refugee children and others at risk of social exclusion.
-His height, which in the past put him in danger of becoming a child soldier, has become his strength for helping others feeling included and safe.
+Now that he is an adult, Edson trains refugee children and others at risk of being excluded from society.
+Once, his height put him in danger of becoming a child soldier.
+Now, his height gives him strength to help others feel safe.

 ##
 * License: CC BY